ernfrid/diagnose_dups/README.md

 # Methods
 ## Identifying duplicates
 Clusters of duplicates are identified by examining the CIGAR string and mate cigar at a given genomic location.
 These are then expanded as in SAMBLASTER and metrics calculated for each duplicated fragment.
+Only properly paired reads are considered and this may result in slight changes in the percentage of duplicates for most experiments.

 # Input
 A BAM file containing reads for a single library is expected as duplication detection is not library aware.
 The BAM file must be coordinate sorted.
 Reads are expected to be named in the following convention `machine:run:flowcell:lane:tile:x_coord:y_coord` and this is used to determine the physical location of reads on the flow cell.
 Additionally, reads are expected to contain the `MC` tag indicating the mate cigar string of each read.
 This tag can be added with either Picard or SAMBLASTER.